A Sam Davies drop-goal with the last kick of the match denied the Scarlets victory in a rain-soaked Guinness PRO14 encounter at Rodney Parade.

 The clock was in the red when Davies’s left foot secured a 22-20 win in a tense first derby of the festive season.

-Tries from Gareth Davies and skipper Ken Owens had nudged the Scarlets ahead in the first half, but for the majority of a scrappy second period only a point separated the sides.
+Tries from Gareth Davies and skipper Ken Owens had moved the Scarlets ahead in the first half, but for the majority of a scrappy second period only a point separated the sides.

 Leigh Halfpenny, who enjoyed another exemplary match with the boot, looked to have won it for the Scarlets with a penalty four minutes from time, but it was man of the match Davies who had the final word.

 In a dramatic opening, the Scarlets thought they had a try on the board with just nine seconds on the clock.

 Rhodri Williams spilled the kick-off, opposite number Gareth Davies hacked through and Halfpenny won the race to the ball, only for the officials to rule he had knocked the ball on.